NikolasRupp/MMM-weconnectid/README.md

 # MMM-weconnectid

-A module to integrale informations from [We Connect ID](https://www.volkswagen.de/de/besitzer-und-nutzer/myvolkswagen.html) into the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+A module to integrate information from [We Connect ID](https://www.volkswagen.de/de/besitzer-und-nutzer/myvolkswagen.html) into the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).

 - [Alternative](#alternative)
 - [Usage](#usage)